 As a result, it’s a profession that’s not for everybody.

-To give you an idea of whether or not you’d potentially be suitable, we’ve compiled a brief list of what it takes to operate in the line of duty.
-These are the 12 key skills needed to be a police officer.
+To give you an idea of whether you’d potentially be suitable, we’ve compiled a brief list of what it takes to operate in the line of duty.
+These are the 20 key skills needed to be a police officer.

 The ability to communicate effectively is an absolute must for a police officer, especially when dealing with members of the public.
 In potentially unsafe situations, for example, such as when apprehending a potentially armed and/or dangerous suspect, you need to be firm and clear in your instructions.
 Alternatively, when dealing with a witness or a person of interest in an investigation, you need to be able to extract important information.

-You will also need to communicate well with your partner, especially in instances where there is the potential for danger, as well as with your other colleagues and other emergency services personnel, such as firefighters or paramedics.
+You’ll also need to communicate well with your partner, especially in instances where there is the potential for danger, as well as with your other colleagues and emergency services personnel, such as firefighters or paramedics.

 Part of being a good communicator is understanding the right tone and approach to take when dealing with different kinds of people.
 For example, when taking a statement from a victim of a violent or sexual crime, you would need to demonstrate tact and sensitivity, while the ability to be diplomatic will serve you well when interacting with members of the public.